JetBrains/Qodana/topics/qodana-clang.md

 <a href="mailto:qodana-support@jetbrains.com">qodana-support@jetbrains.com</a>.
 </note>

-%linter% lets you inspect C and C++ projects containing [compilation databases](https://clang.llvm.org/docs/JSONCompilationDatabase.html).
+%linter% lets you analyze C and C++ projects containing [compilation databases](https://clang.llvm.org/docs/JSONCompilationDatabase.html).
 This linter is based on the [Clang-Tidy](%clang-tidy%) linter and works on the AMD64 and ARM64 architectures.